-Although we may not want to admit it, 2018 is almost out the door – already in August now (the dog days of summer!), stores are putting their peppermint coffees and Christmas decorations on the shelves.
-Although you may not be ready for that yet, it’s almost time to start prepping for 2019 – which means thinking about what new car you’ll be driving in the new year.
+In August (the dog days of summer!), stores are putting their peppermint coffees and Christmas decorations on the shelves.
+Although you may not be ready for that yet, it’s almost time to start prepping – which means thinking about what new car you’ll be driving in the new year.
 Soon dealers will be clearing their lots to make room for the new models, meaning it’s the perfect time to get you a great deal on a new ride.

 To help you out, here are X tips for your next new car shopping trip – use them, and you’ll find yourself enjoying a much smoother buying experience!

 If you’ve been looking for a new car, you may have noticed those great 0% financing offers are sometimes difficult to find for the make and model you are searching, but don’t worry – just because it’s harder does not mean it’s impossible.
 These deals will vary based on where you live.
 So it may be beneficial to search out of town dealerships as well.
 Even if you can’t find a 0% financing offer, there may still be great low interest deals available either through the dealer or the manufacturer.

 Work With Your Bank for the Best Deals